 What Is an InBody Scan?

 Unlike other body composition tools, such as skinfold callipers or hydrostatic weighing, the InBody Scan provides a detailed breakdown of various metrics, making it more accurate and comprehensive.
-The Inbody Scan is frequently used in fitness centres, health clinics, and research settings to assess and monitor health and fitness levels.
+This tool is frequently used in fitness centres, health clinics, and research settings to assess and monitor health and fitness levels.

 How Does an InBody Scan Work?